20+ Sites That Will Pay You To Test Websites

 You will earn $5 per standard survey and $10 for surveys that require an audio and video response.

-10. Validately
+7. Validately

-Like a couple other testing sites, Validately offers self-directed “talk aloud” tests without a moderator and a live test guided by a moderator.
+Like a couple of other testing sites, Validately offers self-directed “talk aloud” tests without a moderator and a live test guided by a moderator.

-11. Analysia
+8. Analysia

-All payments will be sent via PayPal and you might expect to complete a few tests per month–about one per week if you provide quality feedback but it’s possible to qualify for one test per day.
+All payments will be sent via PayPal, and you might expect to complete a few tests per month–about one per week if you provide quality feedback, but it’s possible to qualify for one test per day.

-12. Beta Testing
+9. Beta Testing

 For example, you will earn more for a test that requires audio and video recording instead of a test that only requires written responses.
+Once a Beta Testing project is complete, you can expect payment via PayPal within 7 days.
+You will receive up to five test invitations per month.

-13. Ferception
+10. Ferception

 No test requires audio or video recording; you only have to take a screenshot and write a positive or negative review of what you like and what you would prefer to see or experience instead.

-14. UserBrain
+11. UserBrain

 Don’t forget to watch the example video and read UserBrain’s 5-star UserBrain tester tips before you begin the first test.

-15. Brain Labs
+12. Brain Labs

 If you produce a stellar review, it might even be featured on the ultra-selective Launching Next–a website featuring the latest trending startups that are on track to become a large household name.

-Brain Labs accepts testers from virtually every country on the globe and you only need a PC or Mac with a microphone to start.
+Brain Labs accepts testers from virtually every country on the globe, and you only need a PC or Mac with a microphone to start.

-16. Amazon Mechanical Turk
+13. Amazon Mechanical Turk

 Most of these tests will have a smaller payout than the other recommendations on this list and shouldn’t be your first option of pursuit.
 Some of the current tests pay anywhere from $0.02 for a two-minute test to $3.30 for uploading a 5-minute video.